Alcohol Intervention (BASICS) Program

 The BASICS program consists of two one-hour sessions with a Health Promotion and Wellness staff member.
 During the first session, you will meet individually with a staff member and complete an online questionnaire.
 You will also be screened for alcohol abuse, depression, and anxiety.
 At the second session, you will discuss your questionnaire and personalized feedback with the staff member.
 You will receive a personalized feedback report that includes a comparison of your drinking to other Penn State students.
 You will explore ways to reduce future health, social, and legal risks.
 Additional sessions beyond the first two may be required for some students.

-Students with an alcohol policy/legal violation who are required to complete the program, as described above, will be required to pay a $250 fee.
+Students with an alcohol policy/legal violation who are required to complete the program, as described above, are required to pay a $250 fee.
 You may pay with cash, a check, debit or credit card, or LionCash.
-Health Promotion and Wellness is not able to charge the fee to Bursar accounts.
-Students will need to pay for BASICS at the first session.
+Students need to pay for BASICS at the first session.
+If a student does not pay the program fee, Health Promotion and Wellness will place a hold on their student registration.
+The hold will be placed as a result of not fulfilling the requirements for completing the Student Conduct sanction.
+The hold will be released when the program fee is paid in full.

 Students who are mandated must cancel or reschedule an appointment at least 24 hours before the scheduled appointment time to avoid a $100 no-show fee.
 If you miss an appointment and/or do not cancel or reschedule at least 24 hours prior to your appointment you will be charged a no-show fee.
 You are responsible for paying this fee (with cash, a check, debit or credit card, or LionCash) at the time of your appointment.
 If you are unable to pay the no-show fee at the time of your appointment, your appointment will be rescheduled.